Is Circumference And Diameter The Same

 Circumference and Diameter in Different Geometries

-It is important to note that the relationship C = πd holds true in Euclidean geometry, which is the geometry we typically learn in school and experience in our daily lives.
-However, in non-Euclidean geometries, such as spherical geometry or hyperbolic geometry, the relationship between circumference and diameter is different.
+Good to know here that the relationship C = πd holds true in Euclidean geometry, which is the geometry we typically learn in school and experience in our daily lives.
+On the flip side, in non-Euclidean geometries, such as spherical geometry or hyperbolic geometry, the relationship between circumference and diameter is different.

 These differences arise because the properties of space itself are different in these geometries.
-In Euclidean geometry, space is flat, and straight lines remain parallel.
+Here's the thing — in Euclidean geometry, space is flat, and straight lines remain parallel.
 In non-Euclidean geometries, space is curved, and straight lines can converge or diverge.

 The Enduring Legacy of Pi